johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

 if (if true then false else false) then (if false then true else false) else false
 ```

-Again, depending on the way the inference rules are defined this example could evaluate two different ways.
-Here the derivation tree for the evaluation of this term results in false (bottom right)
+The derivation tree for the evaluation of this term results in `false`.

 <div class="center">
   <img src="/assets/images/diagrams/bool-derivation-tree-example.png"></img>